 MBA 201B: MACROECONOMICS IN THE GLOBAL ECONOMY

-The perspectives that emerge from our understanding of theory and evidence will sharpen our abilities to analyze and (in some cases) forecast:
+The class will sharpen students’ abilities to analyze and (in some cases) forecast:

 The course meets twice a week (either on Monday & Wednesday or Tuesday & Thursday), in 2-hour classes, for the first 7 weeks of the Spring semester.
-In addition, there is an optional 80-minute discussion section each Friday (though contact with the GSIs at other times is available by appointment).
+In addition, there is an optional 80-minute discussion section each Friday with a GSI.

-The seventh edition of Macroeconomics by N. Gregory Mankiw..
+The eighth or ninth edition of Macroeconomics by N. Gregory Mankiw).

 Waiver Exam Overview

-The waiver exam will ask questions about both theories and applications of the concepts that are useful for understanding the macroeconomics of consumer spending, business investment, fiscal and monetary policies, imports and exports, and rates of interest, inflation, exchange, and economic growth.
-To prepare, be sure that you are comfortable with the concepts and applications above at the level of conventional intermediate-level macroeconomics textbooks and that you can apply the concepts to discuss current events.
+The waiver exam will ask questions about both theories and applications of the concepts that are useful for understanding the macroeconomics of consumer spending, business investment, fiscal and monetary policies, financial and labor market policies, imports and exports, and rates of interest, inflation, international exchange, and economic growth.
+To prepare, be sure that you are comfortable with the concepts and applications above at the level of conventional intermediate-level macroeconomics textbooks and that you can apply the concepts to current events.